 This design incorporates reverse sidecut in both the tip and tail with traditional sidecut underfoot.
 This design is also very versatile and can be skied in nearly any conditions.
 But where this design really excels is in powder, crud, corn and mashed potatoes.

 Due to the very short running length on this they of design it will ski short and, at times, can be a bit squirrelly when skied on firm snow if not tuned properly/ But put them on a soft groomer, in corn or in a couple inches of powder and they really shine.

 Many times this design has rockers in both the tip and the tail.
-For example the Man-Of-The Mountain pictured on the left with dimensions of 132-136/108/120-115.
-This type of ski excels in deep snow and in tight spaces where the tail rocker will improve flat and improve maneuverability of the ski.
+This type of ski excels in deep snow and in tight spaces where the tail rocker will improve float and maneuverability of the ski.